November 30, 2015

 Happy Friendships Day!

-After Child birth – Family becomes the World.
-No “me” time at all.
+Child becomes THE world.
+There's no “me time” at all.
 No time for friends.
-No career.
+Often, no career.

-When the child is getting older – The child is busy with his/her own world of studies and friends.
-Family responsibilities are at its peak for us.
-Only at this stage we realise something void and slowly try to get back the contacts of the lost friends.
-Luckily we get back the contacts at some stage.
-(This generation kids are lucky, they can never miss anybody's contacts.)
+The child is now busy with their own world—studies and friends.
+Family responsibilities are at their peak for us.
+It’s only at this stage that we begin to feel a void and slowly try to reconnect with lost friends.
+Luckily, we get back the contacts at some point.
+(Kids of this generation are lucky—they can never miss anybody's contacts!)

 June 5, 2015